Reviewing Athene Holding Ltd. (ATH)'s and Garrison Capital Inc. (NASDAQ:GARS)'s results | New Business Observer

 Summary

-On 6 of the 8 factors Athene Holding Ltd. beats Garrison Capital Inc.
+Athene Holding Ltd. beats on 6 of the 8 factors Garrison Capital Inc.

 Athene Holding Ltd., a retirement services company, issues, reinsures, and acquires retirement savings products designed for individuals and institutions seeking to fund retirement needs in the United States, the District of Columbia, and Germany.
 It offers fixed deferred, immediate, and payout annuities; funding agreements to institutional investors; and life insurance and unit-linked products.
 The company was incorporated in 2008 and is based in Pembroke, Bermuda.